What is a qualifying company: conditions for a qualifying company: what is turnover

 For the purposes of the Senior Accounting Officer (SAO) legislation the definition of turnover is taken from Section 474 of the Companies Act 2006.
 This states that turnover means the amount derived from the provisions of goods or services within the company’s ordinary activities after deduction of trade discounts, VAT and other relevant taxes.

-In most cases this will be the amount and description appearing on the company’s profit and loss or income and expenditure account and Customer Relationship Managers (CRMs) will not normally need to make any enquiries about this.
+In most cases this will be the amount and description appearing on the company’s profit and loss or income and expenditure account and Customer Compliance Managers (CCMs) will not normally need to make any enquiries about this.

 GAAP may allow different equally valid methods of calculating turnover for the same type of activity.
 Furthermore some companies may describe their turnover as, say, income but in essence that income will normally be similar to or the same as the sums that would constitute turnover as defined in the Companies Act.